🎮

 Super PocketGo CM3 is described with battery: 1000 mAh.
 Those are not background details; they shape noise, comfort, endurance, and whether the device feels eager to be used or mildly exhausting to keep fed.
 Audio is covered by Single Mono Front facing and 3.5mm Headphone, which matters for sofa play, travel, and late-night sessions when speakers and headphone output can quietly make or break the experience.

 Physically, the device is outlined by 125 mm x 55 mm x 15 mm, 94.0, Plastic, and DMG Grey.
 This is where you start picturing whether it is truly pocketable, only jacket-safe, or clearly a bag companion.
-A handheld is only as portable as the friction it introduces.
-Too heavy, too hot, too awkward, and even strong specs start feeling theoretical.
+Buyers often underestimate how much daily affection is driven by the little things: where the ports sit, how the shell feels, and whether the handheld seems built for real use instead of product photos.

 The practical I/O story includes External MicroSD, Micro USB, and AV Out.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.